zzzprojects/learn-orm/tutorials/net-core-3-x/major-version-runtime-roll-forward.md

 #### Minor

- - Roll forward to the lowest higher minor version, if the requested minor version is missing.
+ - Roll forward to the lowest higher minor version if the requested minor version is missing.
  - If the requested minor version is present, then the `LatestPatch` policy is used.

 #### Major

- - Roll forward to the lowest higher major version, and lowest minor version, if the requested major version is missing.
+ - Roll forward to the lowest higher major version and lowest minor version if the requested major version is missing.
  - If the requested major version is present, then the `Minor` policy is used.

 #### LatestMinor